LouisDupraz/Epitech-Log-Time-Calculator/README.md

 # Setup :
 Clone the repo anywhere you want, cd into the folder and make.
-This will setup the script in a ~/.autorun/ folder and automatically (I hope) setup crontab
+This will setup the script in a ~/.autorun/ folder and automatically setup crontab